Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 %20Blanco%20Court%20Fish%20Soup%207.jpg)

-The soup here is a tasty anchovy and fish based soup, not fishy at all but has a good strong base, milk is added unless you tell them otherwise.
+The soup here is a tasty anchovy and fish based soup, not fishy at all but had a good strong base, milk is added unless you tell them otherwise.
 The unique feature of this place is the yummy fried egg that comes with the soup.
-Fried in a mesh, it is delicious has a soft yet “bitey” texture, and there is always an abundance of it!
-Yet sometimes there isn't enough....
+Fried in a mesh, it is delicious, with a soft yet “bitey” texture, good thing is there is always plenty of it!
+Abundant but yet never enough....

-You can order your soup with fried fish head, fried fish pieces or steamed fish slices, eat it plain, with rice ($0.50 extra), with thick or thin bee hoon (rice noodle), mee sua (thin noodle) or yee mee (yellowish brown noodles with a pleasant smoky muddy taste).
-Yee mee is very nice but I feel that it over powers the taste of the soup, ordered it once and thought that’s not for me, but it has its own special place on the menu so maybe other customers love it.
+You can order your soup of fried fish head, fried fish pieces or steamed fish slices.
+Then eat it as a soup, with rice ($0.50 extra), with thick or thin bee hoon (rice noodle), mee sua (thin noodle) or yee mee (yellowish brown noodles with a pleasant smoky muddy taste).
+Yee mee is very nice but I feel that its unique taste overwhelmed the taste of the soup.
+It has its own special place on the menu so maybe other customers love it.

 %20Blanco%20Court%20Fish%20Soup%204.jpg)